EyasuTeshome/shifttracker/job-search/JSR-introduction-to-the-module.md

 ### How will you be assessed?

 - A career coach will review your behavioral grid and application materials, and approve them if they meet all the requirements in the corresponding rubric.
 You have a maximum of 3 rounds of review in each case to avoid a block repetition.
 - The industry professional mock interviewer will assess your performance in the mock interview.
-You will need to repeat the module if you obtain a score of “Definitely wouldn’t hire”, based on your answers to technical and behavioral questions.
+You will need to repeat the module if your performance does not satisfy minimum requirements.

 ---